Addiction & Trauma Services

 For many people, drug and alcohol addiction has led to the loss of their homes, and they have turned to The Ottawa Mission for help.
 The Mission, which is part of CRA Registered Charities, is able to meet men wherever they are in their journey – some are just thinking about starting recovery and others are weeks in and need support.
-There are daily drop in groups, a Stabilization wing of the shelter and and a five-month addiction treatment program, as well as ongoing aftercare support to help recovering addicts take the first step back towards independent living.
+There are daily drop in groups, a Stabilization wing of the shelter and a five-month addiction treatment program, as well as ongoing aftercare support to help recovering addicts take the first step back towards independent living.

 one day at a time

 Our Day Program is a drop-in group offered to men with addictions who are looking for education and daily support and may be contemplating treatment.

 The Day Program runs every weekday morning from 9:00 a.m. to 10:30 a.m. and is open to men in the shelter or the general community dealing with an alcohol or drug problem.
 While there is no intake or assessment process, participants must be clean and sober when they attend.
 If men are attending the Day Program regularly, and need a place to live, they are eligible to stay in a wing of the shelter called the Hope Program.

 Stability and support

 For those looking to make a longer-term commitment to sobriety, we have our Stabilization Program.

 This program is for men who are homeless, or at risk of being homeless, who have an addiction and want to maintain abstinence, stabilize their lives, and develop a healthier lifestyle.
 There are few shelters for men which offer the extent of our programs.
 With the help of an Addictions Counsellor, clients are supported to develop an individual treatment plan that will help them reach their long-term goals.
 This is a 30 day program, with the potential of an extension to bridge the wait time for a continued residential treatment program.
 To enter Stabilization, participants must be clean and sober for 24 hours.

 Five months of intensive rehabilitation